mahi402/ekswithmodules/README.md

-eks with managed node groups and fargate. and changes to auth module
+eks with managed node groups and fargate. and changes to auth module to add additional users